 Since our office closed on March 17, I spent approximately 60 hours of study and research in order to update my infectious disease knowledge base with webinars and training from the CDC, the WHO, the ADA, the New Hampshire Dental Society and numerous consulting firms around the country.
 In addition, I have spent uncounted hours gathering data on aerosol mitigation and procuring personal protection equipment to maintain the health and safety of my team members so they are able to provide you with the best and safest dental care possible.

-- Ordered Vanguard chairside HEPA aerosol suction units that will collect up to 95% of the spray created during dental treatments.
+- Installed Vanguard chairside HEPA aerosol suction units that will collect up to 95% of the spray created during dental treatments.

 - Installed Molekule HEPA/PECO air scrubber purifiers in each of the treatment rooms.